 Usage of Valgrind

-valgrind is a memory utility that does profiling among other things, kcachegrind is the GUI for better visualisation of the results.
-Those tools can help finding the origin of the crash.
+valgrind is a memory utility that does profiling among other things, kcachegrind is the GUI for better visualization of the results.
+Those tools can help to find the origin of the crash.

 Install valgrind and kcachegrind if you don't already have them on your system.